1. People and culture

 Norway is renowned for having some of the most spectacular landscapes in the world, with dramatic vistas and breath-taking views around every corner.
 However, it’s also home to some of the most beautiful animals around the globe, many of which can be hard to see in the wild elsewhere.

-The vast majority of animals in Norway don’t pose any dangers to humans, providing you stick to a few simple rules.
-An activity holiday in the country offers the chance to see many of these incredible creatures in their natural environment as well as taking in the scenery too.
+The vast majority of animals in Norway don’t pose any dangers to humans, provided you stick to a few simple rules.
+An activity holiday in the country offers the chance to see many of these incredible creatures in their natural environment as well as take in the scenery too.

 If you’re considering an outdoor activity in Norway, take a look at this guide to the animals you may spot during your time.